crazycoder1999/nodemcu-firmware/README.md

-This question on stackoverflow it explains why I made this changes: http://stackoverflow.com/questions/33414441/nodemcu-and-esp8266-slow-mqtt-publish Check my blog for other details: pestohacks.blogspot.com
+This question on stackoverflow it explains why I made this changes: http://stackoverflow.com/questions/33414441/nodemcu-and-esp8266-slow-mqtt-publish

+Check my blog for other details: http://pestohacks.blogspot.com and description of a sample project